arcadiapage/arcadiapage.github.io/_posts/2022-08-27-why-intuition-is-a-good-highly-sensitive-person-trait.md

 title: Why Intuition is a Good Trait to Have as a Highly Sensitive Person
 date: 2022-08-27 00:00:00 -07:00
 tags:
-- Creative Life
+- Personality Type
-- INFP & HSP
+- Inner Work
 layout: post
 subtitle: ''
 ---